jkmaxwell/medusa_tools/README.md

 ## Important Notice

-**The GUI version is temporarily unavailable.
-Please use the CLI version described below for all operations.**
+**The GUI version is now available!
+You can use either the GUI or CLI version.**

 ## Project Structure